FireJuun/symptom_tracker/README.md

 # symptom_tracker

-A Flutter project for the AMIA CIC Conference.
+This Flutter project was designed for the AMIA 2020 Clinical Informatics Conference.
+A "speed code" demo of our livecoding workshop is [available on YouTube][speed_code].

 <img src="symptom_tracker_demo.gif" align="right"  width="320">

 ## Getting Started

-Follow these steps to [install Flutter][install_flutter] and [install Dart][install_dart].
-Due to breaking changes, it is preferable to have at least Flutter 1.17.1 and Dart 2.8.2 installed.
+Follow these steps to [install Flutter][install_flutter] and to [install Dart][install_dart].
+Due to breaking changes, it is preferable to have at least Flutter 1.17 and Dart 2.8 installed.

 If you plan to debug on multiple devices simultaneously, follow [these steps][multi_device].